wp-plugins/bepro-listings-real-estate/readme.txt

 Real Estate Directory for aparements, houses, or other properties.
 Requires BePro Listings which provides, google maps, ajax search filter, and lots more

 == Description ==
 Google Maps, ajax search filter, **Galleries**, and front end upload are a small subset of the plethora of features offered with the base 100% FREE BePro Listings plugin.
-This addon introduces **Real Estate** focused information.
+This addon introduces **Real Estate** property focused information.
 This combination guarantees a Realestate focused **directory listings** experience for your customers, allowing you to manage and feature your Real Estate inventory.

 Requires BePro Listings which is 100% FREE.
 Download and install it here on wordpress.org